Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: The Test Statistics and Their Asymptotic Properties

+It is easy to see that, ${\boldsymbol{\lambda }}_{i}'\mathbf{f}_{t}$ satisfying Assumption \ref{ass_comcomp} lead to SCD as defined in \eqref{eq:scdcond}.
+We require Assumption \ref{ass_comcomp}\ref{ass_comcomp_factors} for the consistent estimation of the long-run variance of the common factors.
+Assumption \ref{ass_comcomp}\ref{ass_comcomp_loadingssecondorder} is standard for factor models.
+Assumption \ref{ass_comcomp}\ref{ass_comcomp_loadingsfirstorder} ensures that at least one of the factors contribute to the asymptotic variance of the cross-sectional averages.
+Although nonstandard, this assumption is not restrictive as it does not affect the validity of our testing procedures.

-In this case of SCD, the variance estimator given in (\ref{eq16}) can be modified by setting $k_{S}\left( \cdot \right) =1$ and leaving $k_{T}\left( \cdot \right) $ unrestricted.
+In this case of SCD, the variance estimator given in (\ref{eq16}) can be modified by setting $k_{S}(\cdot)=1$.
 This variance estimator does not require any knowledge of a distance measure between the units.
-Moreover, it assigns weights equal to one for all covariances, hence robust to SCD as well as WCD.
+Moreover, it assigns weights equal to one for all covariances from the same time period, hence {it is} robust to SCD as well as WCD.
 The test statistic takes the form:

 where